 29. Abraham

 Abraham or Abra-Melin, also mentioned in “The Book of Abramelin”, was an Egyptian mage who taught magic to the Abraham of Worms.
-He produced manuscripts of Abramelin’s magic system, a complex process which involved good and evil spirits in doing the bidding.
+He produced manuscripts of Abramelin’s magic system, a complex process that involved good and evil spirits in doing the bidding.
 The meaning of Abraham is ‘father of multitudes’.

 30. Alatar